OlgaLipovtseva/iCodeProject_React/README.md

 Users account and Admin (accessible only with Admin role) pages.

 - Ecommerce part with Store page and cart.
 Products are loaded from Realtime Firebase.
 Cart implemented using Redux.
-It has options to add or remove a product.
+In a cart user can add, substact or remove a product.
+Admin page shows list of all products with quantities.